rexuime/CollectGame/README.md

 ---

+*You'll need to set up SFML yourself (headers, libs, and .dlls).
+Make sure your SFML version matches your compiler.*

+---

 ## 🎯 Goals of This Project

-- Practice and reinforce core C++ skills
+- Reinforce modern C++ concepts (OOP, smart pointers, modularity)
-- Build clean, modular, and maintainable code
+- Build and organize a complete project using Make and headers
+- Practice real-time input handling and frame-by-frame logic
+- Explore basic game logic, state updates, and rendering
-- Lay the foundation for more complex simulations in the future
+- Lay a flexible foundation for more complex game ideas
-- Get comfortable using make, headers, and organizing larger projects
-- Experiment with logic-heavy systems (traffic flow, signaling, yielding)

 ---

-## 🔧 Possible Future Expansions
+## 🚀 Possible Future Expansions

+- Add enemy behavior (chasing, patrolling, etc.)
-- Add more intersection types (e.g., T-junction, roundabout)
+- Add collectible types (powerups, hazards, score bonuses)
-- Implement pedestrian systems or sensor-based triggers
-- Include traffic congestion simulation and dynamic rerouting
+- Create a simple UI or HUD for health/score
-- Add visual output using SDL2 or ImGui
+- Add menus or pause functionality
+- Expand to tile-based maps or multiple levels
+- Introduce animations or sound effects
-- Integrate unit testing using Catch2 or a similar framework
+- Integrate unit testing with Catch2

 ---